John Kunkel Small: Career

-Small was an early botanist explorer of Florida, documenting many things for the first time, although the flora and fauna were well known to the local Seminole Indians.
+Small was an early botanical explorer of Florida, documenting many species for the first time, although the flora and fauna were well known to the local Seminole people.
 His first trip to the region was in 1901.
 Over the next 37 years, Small visited many times "to collect specimens, to study the natural history of the region, and to photograph natural landscapes, tropical plants, Seminoles and other local folk".
-Small explored by both car and boat, often bringing along his wife Elizabeth, and their two boys and two girls.
+Small explored by both car and boat, often bringing along his wife Elizabeth, and their four children.

+In 1928, Small worked with Thomas Edison on a project to study ferns in Florida and determine whether a commercially viable natural rubber could be extracted from them.

 "Small's botanical research was recorded in 450 published works, mostly articles, and numerous unpublished typescripts.
 Among his most well-known publications is the book From Eden to Sahara: Florida's Tragedy, which received acclaim in 1929 for documenting the severe deterioration of south Florida's botanical resources that he had observed up to that time."

+Death

+Small died of heart disease on January 20, 1938, at the age of 68, at his home in the Bronx.